If you're looking to learn about the different types of heels and high heel styles for women, your search is over!

 Just as it sounds, a cone heel is the shape of an ice cream cone.
 Just like these Saint Laurent heels, featured above.

-The part of the heel that attaches to the base of the shoe is the larger portion, from which it tapers down towards the bottom.
+The part of the heel that attaches to the shoe's base is the larger portion, from which it tapers down towards the bottom.

 Cone heels always remind me of Shoe Bakery's literal ice cream cone heels that are magnificent!